sermon: Four Views of Christ (Part 4)

 Mark 4:26-29 And He said, "The kingdom of God is as if a man should scatter seed on the ground, and should sleep by night and rise by day, and the seed should sprout and grow, he himself does not know how.
 For the earth yields crops by itself: first the blade, then the head, after that the full grain in the head.
 But when the grain ripens, immediately he puts in the sickle, because the harvest has come."

 Then comes the Parable of the Mustard Seed after that, but flip back to Matthew 13.
-Again, we find the chapter opening up with the Parable of the Sower of the seed.
+Again, we find the chapter opening up with the Parable of the Sower and the Seed.
 It is very similar to the book of Mark.
 Then, the same instruction that follows the Parable of the Sower and the Seed appears in the book of Matthew.
 That is the purpose of parables.
 Then we find again, just as in Mark, the Parable of the Sower explained.
 So far, everything is exactly the same.
 Then comes the difference.

 Beginning in verse 24, the Parable of the Wheat and the Tares is inserted by Matthew where Mark has the Parable of the Seed that grew by itself, that grew secretly.
 Then we find the Parable of the Mustard Seed, right back on track with the book of Mark; then a number of parables that Mark does not have there in chapter 4.
 The other parable that Mark has is the wicked vinedresser that appears in chapter 12.